Would you pay $1.1M for this derelict Sydney house?

 The radical "Greater Sydney Region Plan: A Metropolis of Three Cities" plan aims to tackle problems such as major population growth, sky-high housing prices and increasingly congested commutes, by encouraging residents to live further away from Sydney's popular eastern side, which is home to landmarks such as Bondi Beach and the Sydney Opera House.

-The plan could take effect into as little as 20 years' time.
+The plan could take effect in as little as 20 years' time.

 For some, that isn't soon enough.